 On 1 Cover Insurance they have a page of activities that ARE covered and that does include Scuba if you are with a licensed instructor or you have your certification up to date.

-The best thing to do is go straight to the fine print.
+The best thing to do is go straight to the fine print, the policy wording.
 The back page, if you have an old school paper policy, or the FAQs online.
 What are the exclusions on the policy you have?

 I was relieved to see hot air ballooning is covered too, as I did this last month in the Hunter Valley.
 And so is bungee jumping and sky diving.
 Even heli-skiing – but only if you have bought their “winter sports add-on”.